jfecher/ante-website/content/blog/safe_shared_mutability.md

 ```

 (`Fail` is an [Algebraic Effect](/docs/language/#algebraic-effects).
 In this example, it is used
-to signal the index was out of bounds)
+to signal to the caller if the index was out of bounds)

 This function signature states that in order to return a reference to a vector's elements,
 it needs an owned, though immutable, reference to the Vec.
 Note that "owned" here still allows